Start the countdown to Christmas with these DIY Advent Calendar ideas that will fill the month with fun and festive activities for kids and toddlers.

 - make a Christmas necklace

-- make homemade hot chocolate or pink hot chocolate
+- make homemade hot chocolate, pink hot chocolate or homemade apple cider

 - see Christmas lights